HVML/PurC/README.md

 - `Source/ThirdParty/`: The third-party libraries, such as `gtest`.
 - `Source/test/`: The unit test programs.
 - `Source/Samples/api`: Samples for using the API of PurC.
-- `Source/Samples/hvml`: Samples HVML programs.
+- `Source/Samples/hvml`: HVML sample programs.
 - `Source/Tools/`: The tools (executables), i.e., the command line programs.
 - `Source/Tools/purc`: The standalone HVML interpreter/debugger based-on PurC, which is an interactive command line program.
 - `Documents/`: Some documents for developers.

 Note that the HTML parser and DOM operations of PurC are derived from:

- - [Lexbor](https://github.com/lexbor/lexbor), which is licensed under
-   the Apache License, Version 2.0.
+ - [Lexbor](https://github.com/lexbor/lexbor), which is licensed under the Apache License, Version 2.0.

 ### Running test programs